cyclingProfessor/humannetwork/README.md

 > ant jar

-Ths creates an execuatble jar, HumanNetworkServer.jar, in the "jar" directory.
+This creates an executable jar, HumanNetworkServer.jar, in the "jar" directory.

 The jar file is self contained and can be run anywhere.
 The server can be started with: